rvbz/laravel-google-calendar/README.md

 });
 ```

-These routes definitions will expose API functionality at 'api/google/calendars' and 'api/google/events' that you can consume via AJAX calls on your site.
+These routes definitions will expose API functionality at 'api/google/calendars' and 'api/google/events' that you can consume via AJAX calls on your front-end.

 ### FullCalendar.io Integration